-Ingrid Bergman was a Swedish actress who starred in a variety of European and American films.
-She won three Academy Awards, two Emmy Awards, four Golden Globe Awards and the Tony Award for Best Actress.
-She is ranked as the fourth greatest female star of American cinema of all time by the American Film Institute.
-She is best remembered for her roles as Ilsa Lund in Casablanca, and as Alicia Huberman in Notorious, an Alfred Hitchcock thriller co-starring Cary Grant.
-Before becoming a star in American films, she had been a leading actress in Swedish films.
-Her first introduction to U.S. audiences came with her starring role in the English-language remake of Intermezzo in 1939.
-In the United ...more on Wikipedia
+Ingrid Bergman (29 August 1915 – 29 August 1982) was a Swedish actress who starred in a variety of European and American films, television movies and plays.
+She won many accolades, including three Academy Awards, two Primetime Emmy Awards, a Tony Award, four Golden Globe Awards, and a BAFTA Award.
+She is best remembered for her roles as Ilsa Lund in Casablanca (1942) and Alicia Huberman in Notorious (1946).
+Bergman was born in Stockholm to a Swedish father and a German mother, and started her acting career in Swedish and German films.
+Her introduction to Americans came in the English-language remake of Intermezzo (1939).
+Apart from Casablanca opposite Humprey Bogart, her notable ...more on Wikipedia

 Age: Dec. at 67 (1915-1982)

 Birthplace: Stockholm, Sweden

-William Shakespeare was an English poet, playwright, and actor, widely regarded as the greatest writer in the English language and the world's pre-eminent dramatist.
+William Shakespeare (bapt.
+26 April 1564 – 23 April 1616) was an English poet, playwright, and actor, widely regarded as the greatest writer in the English language and the world's greatest dramatist.
 He is often called England's national poet and the "Bard of Avon".
-His extant works, including some collaborations, consist of about 38 plays, 154 sonnets, two long narrative poems, and a few other verses, of which the authorship of some is uncertain.
-His plays have been translated into every major living language and are performed more often than those of any other playwright.Shakespeare was born and brought up in Stratford-upon-Avon.
+His extant works, including collaborations, consist of some 39 plays, 154 sonnets, two long narrative poems, and a few other verses, some of uncertain authorship.
+His plays have been translated into every major living language and are performed more often than those of any other playwright.Shakespeare was born and raised in Stratford-upon-Avon, Warwickshire.
 At the age of 18, he married Anne Hathaway, with whom he had three ...more on Wikipedia

 Age: Dec. at 52 (April 23, 1564-1616)

-Birthplace: Stratford-upon-Avon, United Kingdom
+Birthplace: Stratford-upon-Avon, England, United Kingdom

 Age: Dec. at 85 (February 4, 1921-2006)

-Birthplace: Peoria, Illinois, United States of America
+Birthplace: Peoria, Illinois, USA

-Age: Died at 54 (July 18, 1900-1954)
+Age: Dec. at 59 (July 18, 1895 -1954)